 Pasrija, M.M. and Bhattacharjee, M., 2019.
 Consumption Propensity of Indian Shoppers with Special Reference to Ethnocentric Behaviour: A Study on Selected Goods and Services. research journal of social sciences, 10(6).

 Paul, J., Modi, A., and Patel, J., 2016.
-Predicting green product consumption using theory of planned behavior and reasoned action.
+Predicting green product consumption using the theory of planned behaviour and reasoned action.
 Journal of retailing and consumer services, 29, 123-134.

 Pharr, J., M., 2005.
 Synthesizing Country-of-Origin Research from the Last Decade: Is the Concept Still Salient in an Era of Global Brands?
 Journal of Marketing Theory and Practice, 13(4), pp.34–45. https://search-proquest-com.salford.idm.oclc.org/docview/212210670?rfr_id=info%3Axri%2Fsid%3Aprimo